Vansh-Baghel/Vansh-Baghel/README.md

 1. [Pinko](https://www.instagram.com/pinkoofficial/), an Italian Fashion Brand, where I (with a team) have built a complete website where people could buy their products using Web3 tokens by connecting their wallets using Metamask, or could mint the collection of products into their account.
 2. [Dotsei Domains](https://twitter.com/dotseidomains) which is a solution to make Web3 addresses easy.
 Here I built a complete website for various activities, which will be revealed soon by the company!!
 Few features will be made public soon officially, here's its link: [Dotsei](https://dotsei.me/).

-- 👨‍💻 Have solved **more than 400 questions** of DSA collectively on leetcode, gfg, and codingninjas.
+- 👨‍💻 Have solved **more than 750 questions** of DSA collectively on leetcode, gfg, and codingninjas.
 I believe in quality questions, rather than quantity, and have revised good questions multiple times.
   Check out my profile: [Leetcode](https://leetcode.com/vansh_baghel/) , [GFG](https://auth.geeksforgeeks.org/user/vanshbag6rmo), [CodingNinjas](https://www.codingninjas.com/studio/profile/db8fdbf1-2f1c-48ea-9764-4c13332e4d57)

-- 🤞 I've been **contributing to the community** by being a part of [Google](https://twitter.com/Google) and [Microsoft](https://twitter.com/Microsoft) programs, which are, GDSC (Google Developer Student Clubs) and MLSA (Microsoft Learn Student Ambassador).
+- 🤞 I've been **contributing to the community** by being a part of [Google](https://twitter.com/Google) and [Microsoft](https://twitter.com/Microsoft) programs, which are, GDSC (Google Developer Student Clubs), GDG (Google Developer Groups) and MLSA (Microsoft Learn Student Ambassador), and have hosted and volunteered more than 40 technical sessions, workshops, hackathons, etc.

 - As the **GDSC Lead** for 2023-24, I've been organizing both offline and online tech sessions in collaboration with other universities.
 We bring in **industry experts** to help students explore **real-world applications** of new technologies, fostering a broader perspective.

 - As an MLSA, I've been collaborating globally, hosting impactful technical sessions to teach diverse technologies and connect with interesting individuals.